dragomano/Light-Portal/README.md

 ## Description
 This modification will transform your forum into a portal that includes:
-* the frontpage,
+* the frontpage
-* separate pages with keywords,
+* separate pages with keywords
-* blocks.
+* blocks within 12-column flexbox grid

 The portal supports for BBC, HTML, PHP, and Markdown content within pages and blocks.